University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Required qualifications and training:

-• Master's degree or at least thirty (30) hours of graduate coursework in the teaching discipline
+• Master's degree or at least 30 hours of graduate coursework in the teaching discipline

-• Must successfully complete all requirements for Days 1 and 2 of the Biannual PIE Teaching Conference before the commencement of one's teaching duties or an equivalent offered by the academic unit (that has been approved by the Graduate School).
+• Must successfully complete all requirements for Modules 1 and 2 of the Essential Policies and Practices Training for TAs sponsored by the Center for the Advancement of Teaching (CAT) before the commencement of one's teaching duties or an equivalent offered by the academic unit (that has been approved by The Graduate School).

-• Days 1 and 2 of the Biannual PIE Teaching Conference address the following policies which are required for this category: Sexual Harassment Policy, Academic Honor Policy, FERPA, ADA, Grading Policies, Textbook Adoption Procedure Policy, Syllabus Policy, Class Attendance Policy, Final Exam Policy, Copyright Law Regulations (Copyright Revision Act of 1976 "fair use"), and Course Evaluation Policy.
-Days 1 and 2 also include training in a number of topics that are of value to TAs, e.g. the use of the CMS for instruction, time management for TAs, interacting professionally with one's students, dealing with distressed students, diversity in the classroom, grading and assessment.
+• Modules 1 and 2 of the Essential Policies and Practices Training for TAs address the following policies which are required for this category: Sexual Harassment Policy, Academic Honor Policy, FERPA, American with Disabilities Act (ADA), Grading Policies, Textbook Adoption Procedure Policy, Syllabus Policy, Class Attendance Policy, Final Exam Policy, Copyright Law Regulations (Copyright Revision Act of 1976 “fair use”), and Course Evaluation Policy.
+Modules 1 and 2 also include training in a number of topics that are of value to TAs, e.g. the use of the CMS for instruction, time management for TAs, interacting professionally with one's students, dealing with distressed students, diversity in the classroom, grading and assessment.

 Note: Alternative “equivalent training” that is provided by an academic unit must include training in the specific policies indicated above.